milliGOLD/partner-api-docs/source/index.html.md

 | `Authorization` | The authorization header used to authenticate partners.
 Needs to be `Bearer <your access token here>` |

 <aside class="notice">
-An '*' next to a property signifies that it is a required property
+A '*' next to a property signifies that it is a required property
 </aside>

 ### Body